 Mother’s Day is normally spelled with the apostrophe before the ‘s’ to indicate that the day belongs to an individual mother.

-If the apostrophe was used after the word ‘mother’ to create ‘Mothers’ Day’, this would indicate that the day belongs to all mothers in general.
+If the apostrophe is used after the word ‘mother’ to create ‘Mothers’ Day’, this would indicate that the day belongs to all mothers in general.

 When celebrating Mother’s Day, most people are thinking of their own mother when they buy or make a card, rather than celebrating all mothers in general.
-This is why we place the apostrophe before the ‘s’ to indicate individual possession.
+This is why we place the apostrophe before the ‘s’ to indicate individual possession of the day.

 The apostrophe placement on a plural word can often cause confusion because the end ‘s’ does not need another ‘s after it to create the plural, only an apostrophe.